jmsb-code/Background_Generator/README.txt

 Lightweight map texture generator using vendored image libraries (CImg using libpng and by extension zlib, as well as the nlohmann json parsing package, with aesprite 47-tilesets.
-ZLib may give you compilation errors, install it globally if this is the case and that should fix the program

 Input formatting:
     To process a level, create a json file named your_level_name.json in root/levels